BOBWEGNER Autobiography Link here (1921-2005)

 Radio: Motorola from the 50's

 Bob's father's radio.
 I remember listening to Dodger Games on it with my Grandfather.
-Like everything, Bob got his handson, it was totally refurbished and remains in excellent working order to this day.
+Like everything, Bob got his hands on, it was totally refurbished and remains in excellent working order to this day.

 Toilet Paper Charcoal Drawing